charmoniumQ/thesis/prelim_text/README.md

 Containerization has weaker isolation than system virtualization but better performance and lower storage.
 Container engines include Docker, Podman, and Singularity.

-In either case, either the system image has to be distributed (VM image, Docker image, etc.) or instructions to build the system image (e.g., `Vagrantfile`, `Dockerfile`, `Singularityfile`, etc.).
+In either case, either the system image (VM image, Docker image, etc.) or instructions to build the system image (e.g., `Vagrantfile`, `Dockerfile`, `Singularityfile`, etc.) has to be distributed.

 - Distributing the image is difficult because it is large, expensive to store, and expensive to transfer.
   DockerHub, a popular storage space for Docker images, recently changed their policy to remove images that had not been pulled or pushed in the past six months [@demorlhonScalingDockersBusiness2020], although enforcement was delayed until 2021 [@demorlhonDockerHubImage2020].